EmbraceLife/My_Journey_on_Kaggle/OTTO Recsys Comp (New).md

 ---

-## <mark style="background: #FFB8EBA6;">My reflections in this comp</mark>  [notebook](https://www.kaggle.com/code/danielliao/otto-eda-polars/) ^54ebe4
+## <mark style="background: #FFB8EBA6;">A growing reflections on otto from a beginner's perspective</mark>  [notebook](https://www.kaggle.com/code/danielliao/otto-eda-polars/) ^54ebe4

+To share my reflection in Kaggle [post](https://www.kaggle.com/competitions/otto-recommender-system/discussion/379291)

+#### <mark style="background: #FFB86CA6;">Why?</mark>

+- writing down my reflections of learning is good for myself and others who share similar experiences
+- I am a beginner who learns slowly and can't keep up with all the good and new posts and notebooks, so I will take my own pace
+- otto is a worthwhile comp which I will keep learning even after the deadline
+- So, this reflection will grow as I keep learning even after the deadline.
+- for a quick sum for most if not all amazing posts/notebooks, please check out @thedevastator 's "One Month Left - Here is what you need to know!" [post](https://www.kaggle.com/competitions/otto-recommender-system/discussion/374229#2105455) 🔥🔥🔥🔥

+#### <mark style="background: #FFB86CA6;">What to predict</mark>

-- What exactly does this comp want us to predict? 💡💡💡
+##### What exactly does this comp want us to predict? 💡💡💡
 - given a group of aids clicked, carted or/and ordered by a user (or in a session)
 - to predict the next 20 aids to be clicked, 20 to be carted and 20 to be ordered
 - out of 1.8 million aids in the training set

+#### <mark style="background: #FFB86CA6;">Candidate ReRank Model</mark>

-- What is Candidate ReRank model? 💡💡💡
+##### What is Candidate ReRank model? 💡💡💡
 - first we use a model to select hundreds of aid candidates, then we use another model to select the final 20 aids for predictions

-- Why Chris Deotte said Candidate ReRank model will most likely to win this comp? 💡💡💡
+##### Why Chris Deotte said Candidate ReRank model will most likely to win this comp? 💡💡💡
 - maybe it is the most obvious approach and it works in other RecSys comp, according to Chris Deotte
 - there are 1.8 milliion aids to choose from, but only need 20 aids for each session_type
 - It's kind of making sense to break a large problem into 2 smaller problems: choose hundreds from millions in one model, and then choose 20 from hundreds in another
 - but how to select hundreds from millions? through similarities?
 	- great kagglers in otto have shared approaches like co-visitation matrix, word2vec, matrix factorization, and maybe more I don't know

+####  <mark style="background: #FFB86CA6;">Co-visitation Matrix</mark>

+##### Radek explains it way better than my own reflection below
+- "A co-visitation matrix counts the co-occurrence of two actions in close proximity."
+- "If a user bought A and shortly after bought B, we store these values together."
+- "We calculate counts and use them to estimate the probability of future actions based on recent history."
+- "It is quite important to understand what is happening in the co-visitation matrix approach…"
+- "Since it suffers from the same issues as our trigram example!"
+- "Plus what does the co-visitation matrix resemble?"
+- "You are right, it is akin to doing Matrix Factorization by counting!"
+- "It is really fun that this competition exposed this heuristic (the co-visitation matrix) that I have not been aware of before! 🙏"

-- How to understand covisitation matrix intuitively? [[OTTO Recsys Comp (New)#^7f7de5|notes]] 💡💡💡
+##### How to understand covisitation matrix intuitively? [[OTTO Recsys Comp (New)#^7f7de5|notes]] 💡💡💡
+-   it’s a way to take any aid and find any number of aids which are most similar to it
+-   co-visitation matrices differentiate from each other based on how they define similarity or how they select aids to be paired together

+##### if you were to play the role of the inventor of co-visitation matrix, what series of ideas/questions could trigger the creation of it?
+-   Is there any relationship between one aid/product with other aids/products in the same session or across all sessions?
+-   Are there some aids more similar to some and more different to others?
+-   Could it be possible when this aid is viewed, some aids are more likely to be clicked/carted/ordered than other aids?
+-   Could we pair aids together for each and every session and count the occurrences of pairs?
+-   Since one aid (eg., '122') could have many pair-partners, by counting the occurrences of the pairs ('122', pair-partner), could we find the most common pair-partners of aid '122'?
+-   Could the next clicks or carts or orders be the most common pair-partners of the last aid (or all aids) of a test session?

+##### what does pairing logic or a definition of simiarlity look like
+-   In Radek's notebook, the pairing logic is the following
+-   use only the last 30 aids of each session to pair on each other with pandas `merge` or polars `join` on `session`
+-   remove the pairs of same partners
+-   keep pairs whose right-partner is after left-partner within a day

+##### We can tweak the pairing logic to change our co-visitation matrix

+#### <mark style="background: #FFB86CA6;">Word2Vect</mark>

+##### What shortcomings does co-visitation matrix have?
+Could Word2Vec be a better model?
+- [asked & answered](https://www.kaggle.com/competitions/otto-recommender-system/discussion/365358#2105430) Thank you @radek1 for your insightful reply again!

 ---